marsfan/esp32_envionment_monitor/README.md

 More fields will be added to this over time

+## Linting

+I can't seem to get the IDF clang-tidy working right on Windows, so I set up a container using Docker that will run the linter, and copy the results back to the host system.
+Run it with `make lint`.

 ## Cable Color Mapping

 I am using my ribbon cable adapter from the Bus Pirate with the ESP-PROG